Phonics Continuous Provision: 10 Activities

 Children drive a toy car past the sounds, they say them out loud and then blend to read the word.
 If they are struggling to blend, ask them to drive and say the sounds a little faster.
 You can either make your own... or save time and buy my phonics drive and decode mats!
 There are also train versions in the shop, so look out for those too!

 These phonics planes are sure to be a big hit with your class!
 Choose which high frequency words you'd like them to learn and write them on the wings of paper planes.
 Children then throw the planes to each other and read the words!
 This is a fun one for outdoors!

 4. Read and Write Phonics Mats

-Write a word which you are practising on A4 paper, with space below for the child to write it too.
-Place the sheet inside a reusable wipe clean pocket and leave out for your class to have a go!
+Write a word that you are practising on A4 paper, with space below for the child to write it too.
+Place the sheet inside a reusable wipe-clean pocket and leave out for your class to have a go!

 5. Reading Ramps

-Another super easy, yet fun and engaging set up!
+Another super easy, yet fun and engaging set-up!
 Write your phonics focus sounds or words at different intervals on a piece of card.
 Children send a car down a ramp.
-They read the sound/word which their car stops on.
+They read the sound/word that their car stops on.